yadavkaran/SalesDataAnalyzer/README.md

 2. Upload Data: Users can upload their sales data in the specified Excel format.
 3. View Analytics: Users can navigate to the sales page to view personalized sales analytics and insights based on their uploaded data.

-### Conclusion
-SDA is a robust tool designed to enhance the operational efficiency of small to medium-sized businesses by providing actionable insights from sales data.
-Its straightforward technologies and algorithms ensure reliability, ease of use, and effective decision-making based on data-driven insights.